 - In the event of a future audit, this form must be submitted for any of the qualifying months that were impacted.

-If you are an assessor and you want those you are assessing to qualify for this temporary exceptionv
+If you are a Responsible Assessor and you want those you are assessing to qualify for this temporary exception.

-- You (the supervisor) must complete the attestation and indicate on the Competency Assessment "role play."
+- You (the Responsible Assessor) must complete the attestation and indicate on the Competency Assessment "role play."